Professor Stephen Evans

 2. Single Cell Phenotyping.
 Here we are using using molecular deformation, Raman spectroscopy and surface acoustic wave dielectrophoresis for the manipulation and characterisation of cells at the single cell level - in high throughput.

-3. Nanotubes and Nanorods.
-We are developing novel nanomaterials for applications in photothermal treatment and imaging of cancer.
+3. Nanomaterial.
+We are developing novel nanomaterials for applications in photothermal treatment and imaging of cancer, Nanoenzymes, and plasmonics

 4. Lipid Membranes.
 We use model lipid membranes for developing our understading the membrane proteins, in particular we are interested in the fcGR.